vivanov879/traveling_salesman/README.md

 Dijkstra algorithm:
-- Run `th dijkstra.lua` contains dijkstra algorithm
+- Run `th dijkstra.lua` which contains dijkstra algorithm

 A star search for a maze: